 If you have nowhere to grow, ask a friend or somebody you know if they will let you.
 See if anyone is willing to do a small volunteer community garden.
 If you don’t know anybody, try placing an ad on craigslist.

 - If growing outdoors, keep your plants stealth.
-Your plants should not be visible from the public road.
-You also shouldn’t be able to see them with binoculars, helicopter or other optical aids.
+Your plants should not be visible from the public road without visual aids.